alexaustin007/jerai/README.md

 Here's where Jerai's AI layer actually saves you time:

 #### 1. The "Junior Developer Bug" Scenario
-**Problem**: Your QA team finds a null pointer exception in the checkout flow.
+Problem: Your QA team finds a null pointer exception in the checkout flow.
 Usually, a junior developer would spend 2 hours tracing through logs, finding the file, and writing the fix.

-**With Jerai**:
+With Jerai:
 - Create the bug with stack trace
 - Click "AI Fix"
 - AI finds the file, sees the missing null check, adds proper validation